mjstewart/typescript-type-assist/README.md

 * Auto generate properties from inherited types within the sub type.

 ### Installation
-1. settings > plugins > browse repositories > search for 'typescript type assist'
-2. Alternatively download the `typescript-type-assist.jar` and go to settings > plugins > install plugin from disk.
+Download the `typescript-type-assist.jar` and go to settings > plugins > install plugin from disk.

 ### FAQ

 * Is there any reason why intentions don't show the custom plugin icon?

-This appears to be a problem with all 2017 IDE versions.
+Will be fixed in future IDE versions https://youtrack.jetbrains.com/issue/IJSDK-292

 * Sometimes when I click a documentation hyperlink nothing happens